 Background noise

 While trying to improve the accuracy of a speech recognition model, background noise can be a significant barrier.
-When the system is exposed to the real world, there are a lot of background noises, such as cross-talk, white noises, and other distortions that can disrupt the SRS.
+When the system is exposed to the real world, there is a lot of background noise, such as cross-talk, white noise, and other distortions that can disrupt the SRS.

 Field specificity

-The following best practices can help overcome the aforementioned challenges:
+The following best practices can help overcome the challenges above:

 - Knowing the user’s environment before developing the model can be beneficial in understanding what kind of background noise the SRS will be required to ignore.